GeminiDRSoftware/MAROONXDR/readme.txt

 This recipe processes MAROON-X echelle spectrum, using previously identified fiber/order traces in a 2D flat, this recipe performs both regular (aka 'box') and optimum extraction to produce 1D extracted spectra for 2D input spectra.
 Box extraction is the simple summation of all spatial pixels in a given fiber/order combination.
 Optimal extraction is per default only applied to fibers illuminated with flat (F) and science (O) input.

-Performs checkArm, addDQ, overscanCorrect, and correctImageOrientation identically to their use in the creation of a master dark to ensure all recieved raw science frames are prepared correctly for use.
-Given the current implementation of subsequent primitives I think checkArm could be dropped (all frames are indepenedently reduced with individual calls to a reference flat) but I haven't tested this.
+Performs checkArm, addDQ, overscanCorrect, and correctImageOrientation identically to their use in the creation of a master dark to ensure all received raw science frames are prepared correctly for use.
+Given the current implementation of subsequent primitives I think checkArm could be dropped (all frames are independently reduced with individual calls to a reference flat) but I haven't tested this.

 darkSubtraction: Finds the relevant processed_dark frame and creates a DARK_SUBTRACTED extension in the science frame for possible use in the echelle stripe extraction.
 Currently, the connected processed_dark frame is hardcoded because MX isn't in the caldb.